Queen Mary moving Palestine talk to smaller venue ‘weak-willed’

 She accused the institution of using a securitisation argument for restricting access to the lecture, which she warned was “extremely disturbing”.

-“I understand some degree of security required, but this is very, very heavy handed,” added Professor Green, who is also head of the law department.
+“I understand some degree of security required, but this is very, very heavy-handed,” added Professor Green, who is also head of the law department.

-“It seems to me that this whole securitisation argument is to deflect attention away from management’s persistent attempt to silence pro-Palestinian, anti-Israel anti-genocide voices.”
+“It seems to me that this whole securitisation argument is to deflect attention away from management’s persistent attempt to silence pro-Palestinian, anti-Israel, anti-genocide voices.”

 “This is the UN special rapporteur for the occupied Palestinian territories…if the university isn’t going to make a space for those UN voices then that’s extremely disturbing from my point of view.”

 Those whose tickets have not been cancelled were told to bring photo identification and to expect increased levels of security.
-The British Society for Middle Eastern Studies (Brismes) recently warned that health and safety regulations are being increasingly misused to restrict academic freedom.
+The British Society for Middle Eastern Studies (Brismes) recently warned that health and safety regulations were being increasingly misused to restrict academic freedom.

 Gargi Bhattacharyya, a professor at another London university, told THE that Ms Albanese’s work has made her a “target” for those wishing to defend Israel.

-“Those people are agitating in such a way and threatening disruption in a way that is making universities and other organisations very anxious,” she said, claiming the “weak-willed” QMUL had overreacted and caved in to external pressures – which is not the role of the university.
+“Those people are agitating in such a way and threatening disruption in a way that is making universities and other organisations very anxious,” she said, claiming that the “weak-willed” QMUL had overreacted and caved in to external pressures – which is not the role of the university.

 “There’s been a long history of UK universities succumbing to pressure to not platform pro-Palestinian voices.